 The idea of a horde of undead, flesh-eating ghouls was completely unheard of before George A. Romero picked up a camera in 1967 and filmed one of the most influential horror movies of all time, Night of the Living Dead (1968).
 Now a pop culture icon, Romero has spent nearly a half-century creating films that explore both social commentary and satire, all the while scaring the bejesus out of us.
 Although he only has 20 films to his directorial credit, his standout performance in the world of the soulless ghoul and his unique vision to filmmaking make him a standard for all other horror directors to follow.
-This February 4th, Romero turned 76.
+The film is now officially 50 years old.
 To celebrate this milestone, let’s take a look at his debut and most popular film to date – Night of the Living Dead.

 Tired of filming commercials and bits for the children’s show Mr. Roger’s Neighborhood, Romero and friends John Russo, Marilyn Eastman, Russell Streiner and Karl Hardman decided to capitalize on the current Hollywood trend of bizarre tales by forming the production company, Image Ten, and writing a horror comedy about teenage aliens.
 Drawing inspiration from Richard Matheson’s book I Am Legend, Russo rewrote the script in a darker, more serious tone, changing the aliens to flesh-eating, reanimated human corpses and creating a three-part story that would go on to become Night of the Living Dead, Dawn of the Dead (1978) and Day of the Dead (1985).